 As marketers, we often wonder how we can most effectively use our budget.
-Francisco Muñoz-Leiva, Janet Hernández-Méndez and Diego Gómez-Carmonac set out to solve this question with a neuromarketing study that measured the effectiveness of advertising in the tourism sector through eye tracking technology.
+Francisco Muñoz-Leiva, Janet Hernández-Méndez and Diego Gómez-Carmonac set out to answer this question with a neuromarketing study that measured the effectiveness of advertising in the tourism sector through eye tracking technology.

-This shows us that website design also plays an important role in the effectiveness of your ad, not just the design on the ad itself.
+This shows us that website design plays an important role in the effectiveness of your ad, not just the design on the ad itself.

-However, it is also important to note that in all three cases the visibility and recall of the ad was low, suggesting that display advertising may not be the most effective way to promote brands.
+However, it is also important to note that in all three cases the visibility and recall of the ad was low, suggesting that display advertising is not be the most effective way to promote brands.